marcomeola/DAIRYdb/README.md

   --o-visualization taxonomy.qzv
 ```

+#### IDTAXA
+Open the R file DAIRYdb_v1.1.2_20180914_IDTAXA.R and run the commands or open the workspace with the trained classifier with DAIRYdb DAIRYdb_v1.1.2_20180914_IDTAXA.RData and import your fasta with the otus as described in the R script.

 ## Usage recommendations for real samples

 We recommend to use the taxonomy classification predicted coherently by both, Metaxa2 and SINTAX using the Excel file Taxonomy.template.xlsx.
 Classification errors should be reduced over selecting only coherent classification at any rank between both tools.